loechel/praesentationen/plone-security-in-context.rst

 * Zope/Plone is used by several high value targets |br|
   |rarr| Normally those will get attacked first |br|
   |rarr| attacks against them might not get published.
-* Zope/Plone users are normaly more aware of security concepts and web technologies
+* Zope/Plone users are normally more aware of security concepts and web technologies